DHAVAL7723/Protractor-Testautomation/README.md

 # Protractor Test

-This folder contains two test two test suites named "loginTest.js" and "PhysicianSearch-Test.js".
+This folder contains two test suites named "loginTest.js" and "PhysicianSearch-Test.js".

-The configuration for this test automatisation is prepared using Protractor/Selenium (https://www.protractortest.org/#/tutorial) along with JavaScript.
+The configuration for this test automation is prepared using Protractor/Selenium (https://www.protractortest.org/#/tutorial) along with JavaScript.

 ## Run the test